msv-lab/modus-openjdk-images-case-study/README.md

 Although, note of course that not all combinations are valid, e.g. using a windows architecture is required for a windows based variant.

+Also, note that the version + runtime + arch may still not be enough to identify a binary to fetch, since one needs to consider which libc was used, e.g. musl or glibc.
+(Maybe we should add this to the variables?)

 ## Notes on Docker's Workflow

 This attempts to be a tldr for https://github.com/docker-library/official-images,